top of page

 When it isn't a beautiful death...

-We all wish for a "beautiful" death for ourselves and our loved ones, and thankfully, it often happens or comes close.
-I feel fortunate to have witnessed many deaths that were peaceful and even beautiful, though I have also seen some that were challenging, distressing, and frightening.
+We all wish for a “beautiful” death, for ourselves and for the people we love.
+And thankfully, many times, it happens, or at least it comes close.
+I feel fortunate to have witnessed countless deaths that were peaceful, quiet, and even beautiful.
+But I have also been present for the ones that weren’t, the ones filled with struggle, distress, and sounds that echo in your mind long after the room has fallen silent.

-Death and the dying process vary for each individual, and we need to address this more honestly.
-Describing death as beautiful or peaceful can be misleading for those who experience something entirely different.
+Death and the dying process are as individual as fingerprints.
+No two are the same, and I think we need to talk about that more honestly.
+Describing death as beautiful or peaceful can unintentionally mislead or isolate those whose experiences looked very different.

-Death is my teacher... and I am a very attentive listener.
+Death is my teacher, and I am an attentive listener.

 xo